Nospoko/midi-internship/README.md

 ## Solution presentation

-Fork the repository to your account and work on your solutions there.
+Fork this repository to your account and work on your solutions there.
 When you are ready open a Pull Request to this repository.
 We will provide feedback and a code review in an iterative process - you can update your code after opening the PR as much as you need.

 Here are some basic guidelines: